mmariuzzo/test-java/README.md

 #### Contribute as developer

 This repository follow a [Trunk based Development](https://trunkbaseddevelopment.com/) approach:
-* __main__ branch contains the evolution of the project, where devel code is merged
+* __main__ branch contains the evolution of the project, where developed code is merged
 * __x-branch__ are short-lived feature branches always connected to one or more issues (to better track and motivate requirements)

 At the moment there is a GitHub Action allowing [releasing from Trunk](https://trunkbaseddevelopment.com/release-from-trunk/).

-Please open your Pull Request on the __main__ branch, but before start coding open an issue to describe your needs and inform the Team you will work on it.
+Please open your Pull Request on the __main__ branch, but before start coding open an issue to describe your needs and inform the Team you are working on it.

 In this project we adopt [Semver](https://semver.org/lang/it/) and [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specifications.